weijentu/Higher-Order-Function-ObjC/README.md

 # Higher Order Functions in Objective-C
-The project is trying to implement similar manners to higher order functions in *Swift* standard library.
+The project is trying to implement higher order functions which have similar manners in *Swift* standard library.
 Currently `Map`, `Filter`, `Reduce`, `Contains`, `ForEach` and `FlatMap` with/without class restrictor have been implemented for NSArray.

 ## Map:
 > Iterate an array and applies the same block operation to each element in it.